keithschulze/keithschulze/posts/2019-04-11-functional-img-rust-part1.md

 Let's create a few example `Region`s from the book to get a feel for what it's like to synthesise images using this API.
-Note, we'll see how to render bitmaps for an `Img` a little later in the post, but for now, just assume we can produce an image from our `Img`.  `vstrip` defines an infinite vertical band centred on the y-axis of the image:
+Note, we'll see how to render bitmaps for an `Img` a little later in the post, but for now, just assume we can produce an image from an `Img`. `vstrip` defines an infinite vertical band centred on the y-axis of the image:

 ```rust